 Once the immersed person comes out of the water, the other lays hands on them, and praying, asks Yahweh to provide the gift of the set-apart spirit that has been promised.

+Even here it requires more than a simple desire.
 The set-apart spirit is a gift; Yahweh demands something from us, too.

 Acts 5:32 – “And we are His witnesses of these things; and also the set-apart spirit, whom Yahweh gave to those obeying him.”

 It is a wonderful experience – to come out of that water knowing all your past sins have been forgiven and washed away; you have a clean slate to work with and Yahweh’s spirit to help you, dwelling inside you.

 Once baptism takes place, many people seem to experience more trials and testing than before.
 As long as we live, we should learn, and grow and become more like Yahshua.
 But we still have human nature within us.
 The pulls of the world still tug at us.
 The Apostle Paul understood that.